Features and Ease of Use

 The prices listed on HostMetro’s website shows the company’s commitment to providing affordable hosting plans.
 The biennial and annual payments will cost you less than paying on a monthly basis.
 Plus, unlike many other vendors, HostMetro does not double their hosting prices after the introductory period: their price lock guarantee assures you that the low initial rates you’re paying are the same prices you will pay even after the promotional period is over.

 HostMetro has a 30-day money back guarantee, though this isn’t automatic: you’ll have to write in to request it.
-Further, if your account is suspended at any point during the 30-day period after account creation, the policy is voided, even if you’re unsuspended afterwards.
+Moreover, if they suspend your account at any time within the first 30 days after creating it, the policy becomes void, even if they later unsuspend your account.

 HostMetro claims to offer 24/7 U.S.-based support.
 You can contact their customer support by opening a ticket, through the vendor’s live chat, or by phone.
 The company also has a comprehensive knowledge base that includes over 100 video tutorials.
 That said, while the company claims to have a support team with a combined experience of over 50 years, the ever-growing list of customers dissatisfied with their support implies that HostMetro might be somewhat problematic in that area.
 However, my experience with them wasn’t bad at all.
 The tech support team responded fairly quickly when I submitted a ticket, and the information they sent me adequately addressed the queries I had.

 HostMetro offers plans from $2 to $7.
 The price depends on which type of hosting plan you choose.
 You can see the updated pricing table (updated weekly) below.